PennyLaneAI/qml/README.md

 You can contribute by submitting a demo via a pull request implementing a recent quantum computing paper/result.

-### Installing the QML tool.

-The `qml` command line tool can be installed by running `pip install .` in the repo root.

 ### Adding demos

-- Run `qml new` to create a new demo interactively.

 - Demos are written in the form of an executable Python script.
-  - Packages listed in `dependencies/requirements-core.in` will be available to all demos by default.
+  - Packages listed in `pyproject.toml` will be available for import during execution.
-    Extra dependencies can be named using a `requirements.in` file in the demo directory.
     See section below on `Dependency Management` for more details.
   - Matplotlib plots will be automatically rendered and displayed on the QML website.